microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 ### Features

-- Enforcing accurate errors from a TypeScript code sample, and leaving the messagint  othe compiler
+- Enforcing accurate errors from a TypeScript code sample, and leaving the messaging to the compiler
 - Declaratively highlight symbols you want to show
 - Handling showing the results of transpilation with certain flags
 - Splitting a code sample to hide distracting code